Yusufhaji/assignment2/assignment2.md

 $ln(Y/L)^*=η_0-(∝+β)/(1-∝-β) ln(n+g+δ)+  ∝/(1-∝-β)  lns_K + β/(1-∝-β)  lns_H + ε$

 We assume that the rates of saving and population growth are independent of country-specific growth factors shifting the production function.
 That is, we assume that s and n are independent of ε (the error term).
 This assumption implies that we can estimate the above equation with Ordinary Least Squares (OLS).

+### Question 3:  Estimate the convergence equation in cross-section (i.e. follow the method of Mankiw/Romer/Weil 1992).
+Give interpretation: is there convergence, is there support for the Solow model?

+Before we proceed to the estimation of the regression analysis, it is informative to present the bivariate relationships between the growth of income per capita  and its determinants.
+I present some stylized facts from previous growth convergence literature.